Jumpaku/xtracego/README.md

 # xtracego

-xtracego is a command-line tool to run Go source code injecting xtrace.
+xtracego is a command-line tool that executes Go source code with automatically injected execution traces (xtrace).
+It aims to provide an easy debugging and logging experience similar to `set -x` in shell scripts.

+## Features

+- Run: Execute Go source files directly with injected traces.
+- Build: Compile source files into an executable with injected traces.
+- Rewrite: Generate modified source files with injected traces.

+The following execution trace information is available:

+- Execution of basic statements
+- Function and method calls
+- Values of variables and constants

 ## Example